 If a major arms exporter is against the Arms Trade Treaty, what then?

 The irresponsible arms trade affects all states and therefore all countries have a stake in the ATT.
 Whether they are arms importers, arms exporters, or states affected by armed violence, or a combination.
 All are important.

-Agreeing an ATT without some of the big exporters on board would still have an enormous value.
-It would create a new international norm for arms exports that would shape the way all states view arms exports, even those that had not signed.
-All states would be measured against the norm, and to a certain extent held to account.
+Even without some of the big exporters on board, the ATT still has an enormous value.
+It creates a new international norm for arms exports that will shape the way all states view arms exports, even those that have not signed yet.
+All states will be measured against the norm, and to a certain extent held to account.

 Consider the Landmine Treaty: this treaty has reduced casualties from landmines by more than two thirds (2/3), and reduced the trade in landmines to almost zero, despite the fact that the US, China, India and Russia haven’t signed it.

-A bulletproof international Arms Trade Treaty would promote justice, peace and security and is in the interests of all states, and those who suffer from the scourges of armed violence and conflict.
+Implemented effectively, the international Arms Trade Treaty will promote justice, peace and security and is in the interests of all states, and those who suffer from the scourges of armed violence and conflict.